jddunn/tenets/README.md

 When you provide a prompt like "implement OAuth2 authentication", Tenets:

-- Extracts key concepts (OAuth2, authentication)
+- Extracts key concepts using RAKE (Rapid Automatic Keyword Extraction) - fast & Python 3.13 compatible
+- Falls back to TF-IDF and frequency-based extraction if needed
 - Identifies intent (implementation/feature)
 - Detects any file patterns or specific mentions
 - Understands temporal context ("recent changes")